mongodb/docs/source/migrate-to-pymongo4.rst

 :py:meth:`~pymongo.collection.Collection.find_one`, and
 :py:meth:`~pymongo.cursor.Cursor`.

-The :py:class`pymongo.son_manipulator.SONManipulator` API has limitations as a technique for transforming your data and was deprecated in PyMongo 3.0.
+The :py:class:`pymongo.son_manipulator.SONManipulator` API has limitations as a technique for transforming your data and was deprecated in PyMongo 3.0.
 Instead, it is more flexible and straightforward to transform outgoing documents in your own code before passing them to PyMongo, and transform incoming documents after receiving them from PyMongo.

-Alternatively, if your application uses the ``SONManipulator`` API to convert custom types to BSON, the :py:class`~bson.codec_options.TypeCodec` and :py:class`~bson.codec_options.TypeRegistry` APIs may be a suitable alternative.
+Alternatively, if your application uses the ``SONManipulator`` API to convert custom types to BSON, the :py:class:`~bson.codec_options.TypeCodec` and :py:class:`~bson.codec_options.TypeRegistry` APIs may be a suitable alternative.
 For more information, see the
 :doc:`custom type example <examples/custom_type>`.